-The famous Maya Bay from the movie The Beach is closed off to tourism due to environmental issues.
-It should reopen but not anytime soon.
+The famous Maya Bay from the movie The Beach was closed off to tourism due to environmental issues.
+It reopen with limited daily visitors and a few other restrictions.

 If you’re traveling with children or aren’t in a party mood, head for Koh Lanta instead.